 It’s kind of hard to express in words why it was so moving, other than to say that by the time Simon finished his sermon, there wasn’t a dry eye in the room.
 Everyone had tears in their eyes.

 Perhaps it’s true, as Simon explains, that the part of our brain that control emotions doesn’t control speech.
 Thus, when we truly feel something that clicks with our hearts, it’s hard to justify in words, or finding words that accurately expresses how we feel.

-How great leaders inspire action, how leaders inspire action, words that inspire action, great leaders, how leaders inspire, how to inspire action, how great leaders inspire, marie forleo, how great leaders inspire action script, how great leaders inspire action transcript
+How great leaders inspire action, how leaders inspire action, words that inspire action, great leaders, how leaders inspire, how to inspire action, how great leaders inspire, how great leaders inspire action transcript, how to inspire leadership, simon sinek transcript